kazurayam/extent-reports-applied-to-katalon-studio-project/docs/index.md

 Therefore, whenever the original repository is updated, I would not hesitate to do "git pull" from the original repository in to my fork.

-### A new class `com.kazurayam.ks.ExtentReportsKeyword`
+### A new class `com.kazurayam.ks.extentreports.ReportBuilder`

+I added a new abstrace class [`com.kazurayam.ks.extentreports.ReportBuilder`](https://github.com/kazurayam/extent-reports-applied-to-katalon-studio-project/blob/develop/Keywords/com/kazurayam/ks/extentreports/ReportBuilder.groovy).
+This abstract class borrows the method signatures of the [`com.katalon.extent.report.ExtentReport`](https://github.com/kazurayam/extent-reports-applied-to-katalon-studio-project/blob/master/Keywords/com/katalon/extent/report/ExtentReport.groovy) class as component.

+       private boolean disable

+        // method to get the instance of ReportBuilderOnKatalonImpl public static ReportBuilder getInstance() {
+            // this instance will be instantiated at the initial call only. return ReportBuilderOnKatalonImpl.getInstance()
+        }

-I added a new class [`com.kazurayam.ks.ExtentReports`](https://github.com/kazurayam/extent-reports-applied-to-katalon-studio-project/blob/master/Keywords/com/kazurayam/ks/ExtentReportsKeyword.groovy).
-This class borrows all the methods of the [`com.katalon.extent.report.ExtentReport`](https://github.com/kazurayam/extent-reports-applied-to-katalon-studio-project/blob/master/Keywords/com/katalon/extent/report/ExtentReport.groovy) class as component.
-However, my class is capable to inject my own customization in to the report.
-For example, see the `startEReport` method:
+And I added a new class `com.kazurayam.ks.extentreports.ReportBuilderOnKatalonImpl` which extends the abstract `com.kazurayam.ks.extentreports.ReportBuilder`.
+This class inject my own customization in to the report.
+For example:

-       @Keyword
+       @Override
-        def startEReport(TestCaseContext testCaseContext) {
+        void startEReport(TestCaseContext testCaseContext) {
             component.startEReport(testCaseContext)
             // customize the report!
+            if (component.extentTest != null) {
                 component.extentTest.assignCategory("GIT BRANCH: " + getGitBranch())
+            }
         }

 ### Changed the TestListener